rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### My Account

-The My Account option is located in a drop-down menu in the top-right corner of the control panel, where your active administrator login is displayed.
+The **My Account** option is in a drop-down menu in the top-right corner of the control panel, where your active administrator login is displayed.
 The account section enables you to manage billing, payments, upgrades, services, administrators, and contacts, and to find general information.

 Following are the options available for the account section: